 Last Thursday, my vet called in two prescriptions to my local drug store for one of my dogs.
-Fortunately it’s not a serious problem, but something that does need treatment.
+Fortunately, it’s not a serious problem, but something that does need treatment.
 I followed up later in the day to find out when the prescriptions would be ready.
-It should have been a simple call but there were problems.
-Whoever initially took down the prescriptions got my dog’s name wrong; and then there was an issue about one of the pills, which was a refill.
+It should have been a simple call, but there were problems.
+Whoever initially took down the prescriptions got my dog’s name wrong, and then there was an issue about one of the pills, which was a refill.

-Finally we got everything sorted and the pharmacist assured me both prescriptions would be ready mid-afternoon Saturday.
+Finally, we got everything sorted, and the pharmacist assured me both prescriptions would be ready mid-afternoon Saturday.
 Not so!
 When I went in Saturday, the clerk couldn’t find the prescriptions.
-First the name wasn’t changed so that took time to sort out and then only one of the medicines was ready and there was no chance for the other to be filled until Monday.
+First, the name wasn’t changed, so that took time to sort out, and then only one of the medicines was ready, and there was no chance for the other to be filled until Monday.

 On the customer service score, this pharmacy was thumbs down in my book.
-It’s close by my house so convenience counts for a lot, but another bad experience like this and I’m taking my business elsewhere.
+It’s close by my house, so convenience counts for a lot, but another bad experience like this, and I’m taking my business elsewhere.

 I’m sure you could find another list of 10 or five top customer complaints.
 The point isn’t how many; the point is that all of them are avoidable.
-No matter how good your service is, in the end it won’t count if your customer service is lacking.
+No matter how good your service is, in the end, it won’t count if your customer service is lacking.

-I think the beginning of the year is a good time to think about not only what you offer but how you are coming across to the client.
+I think the beginning of the year is a good time to think about what you offer and how you are coming across to the client.
 Excellent service includes both outstanding professional know-how as well as exceptional customer service.
 The last thing you want to do is send your clients into the ‘hands’ of a competitor because your customer service doesn’t make the grade.
 Simply put, high customer service scores brings a high return of customers, and it’s a win-win situation for all.